bbauska/meta-react-basics/README.md

 }
 ```

-In all other cases, when you write arrow functions, **for any number of
+In all other cases, when you write arrow functions, <b>for any number of
 parameters other than a single parameter, using parentheses around
-parameters is compulsory**.
+parameters is compulsory</b>.

-For example, if your **Nav** component wasn't accepting any parameters,
+For example, if your <b>Nav</b> component wasn't accepting any parameters,
 you'd code it with empty parentheses:

 ```